-Although the proceeds from a life assurance policy are tax-free, they could form part of your estate and become liable to Inheritance Tax (IHT).
-The simple way to avoid IHT on the proceeds is to place your policy into an appropriate trust, which enables any payout to be made directly to your dependants.
+Although the proceeds from a life assurance policy are taxfree, they could form part of your estate and become liable to inheritance tax.
+The simple way to avoid inheritance tax on the proceeds is to place your policy into an appropriate trust, which enables any payout to be made directly to your dependants.
 Certain kinds of trust allow you to control what happens to your payout after death and this could speed up a payment.
 However, they cannot be used for life assurance policies that are assigned to (earmarked for) your mortgage lender.